Rock Center with Brian Williams

-Rock Center with Brian Williams was an American weekly television newsmagazine that was broadcast on NBC from October 31, 2011 to June 21, 2013 and hosted by former NBC Nightly News anchor Brian Williams.
+Rock Center with Brian Williams is an American weekly television newsmagazine that was broadcast on NBC from October 31, 2011, to June 21, 2013 and hosted by former NBC Nightly News anchor Brian Williams.
 It aired on Mondays until January 30, 2012, and then began airing Wednesdays starting February 8, 2012.

-It was produced in the Rockefeller Center's "Studio 3B", the same space as NBC Nightly News, and formerly that of the Today Show.
+It was produced in Rockefeller Center's Studio 3B, the same space as NBC Nightly News, and formerly that of the Today Show.

 Named after the location of the NBC News headquarters in the GE Building at 30 Rockefeller Center, the program was the first new NBC News program to launch in primetime on NBC since Now with Tom Brokaw and Katie Couric debuted in 1993.

 Rock Center was designed to be more serious than NBC's existing prime time newsmagazine, Dateline NBC, which had increasingly delved into human interest and true crime stories, and had switched from a multiple-story format into a single story format.

 On May 10, 2012, NBC announced that Rock Center had been removed from the schedule for the remainder of the May 2012 sweeps period due to low ratings.
 Three days later, on May 13, 2012, NBC announced that Rock Center would be renewed for a second season during its 2012–13 upfront presentation.
 The series was also shown on MSNBC.

 On May 10, 2013, the series was canceled after two seasons.
 The last program aired on June 21, 2013.